Practitioners Guide to Soul & Survival

 A practitioner must be able to read and measure their patient’s energy.
 They must observe when an energy impact has occurred (never been well since) or a continual drain of energy is occurring.
 They must be able to measure the outcome of the right remedy through both signs and symptoms and available energy.
 A patient’s external environment must be factored into their remedy response.
 Sometimes the patient will need counseling to explain to them how the lack of energy in their life is affecting them and what activities could turn this state around.

-Some examples:
+Some examples

 A teenager studying for their final exams is exhausted, has chronic headaches and stays up till 2am every night attempting to memorise their work.
 The right remedy is given and the headaches abate but this patient must also be counseled on how their lack of sleep is affecting them.
 Teenagers need a minimum of eight hours sleep per night and will study more effectively if they get this amount.

 The wife of an alcoholic has been diagnosed with incurable cancer.
 She has suffered emotionally in her marriage but doesn’t want to leave her husband out of loyalty and to keep the family intact for her children.
 The right remedy is given and her cancer abates – she is given the all clear and told she is in remission.
 Prior to the cancer she had pains in her back and sleeplessness.
 These symptoms improve too.
 However her external stress (her husband’s drinking) remains and within months (although her tests are still clear) her pains and sleeplessness return.
-The remedy needs repeating and once it is repeated she sleeps and is pain free again.
+The remedy needs repeating and once it is repeated, she sleeps and is pain free again.
 If this patient could leave the stress and not be more stressed by doing so, her symptoms would not return so frequently.
-The practitioner always has to consider the impact of external stress on their patient’s ongoing case management.
-Hahnemann called external stress “obstacles to cure” but sometimes these obstacles can’t be removed.
+The practitioner always has to consider the impact of external stress on their patients ongoing case management.
+Hahnemann called external stress “obstacles to cure” but sometimes these obstacles cannot be removed.

 A mother suffers with chronic cystitis, back pain, recurring colds and has poor sleep.
-The reason she can’t sleep and is under constant stress is looking after her grown disabled daughter.
+The reason she cannot sleep and is under constant stress is that she is looking after her grown disabled daughter.
 She is woken numerous times per night.
 The right remedy reduces her symptoms but they still return.
 Less frequently than before, now they occur once per month instead of weekly and are less intense.
 The remedy hasn’t removed every aspect of her condition but she is markedly better.
 Her external stress combined with lack of sleep (sleep is the time of energy renewal and vital for good health) means her body cannot heal itself any further even with the aid of the right remedy.
-She improves even further after her daughter is treated and begins to sleep more soundly herself but the overall demand and continued 24 hour care she must provide means the treatment is limited.
+She improves even further after her daughter is treated and begins to sleep more soundly herself but the overall demand and continued 24 hour care she must provide, means the treatment is limited.
 It is to be expected than when her daughter is more demanding the demands on her own energy mean the remedy must be repeated more often and less is to be expected.
 However the overall outcome is much better than without the remedy.

 A thirty year old woman suffers with chronic fatigue.
 Her diet is good and she exercises regularly.
 She suffered a major grief three years back and has been unwell since.
 The right remedy is given and her fatigue improves by 95%.
 She is very pleased and begins to exercise even more.
 After one month she is slipping back and the remedy is given in higher potency but it doesn’t impact on her like it did the first time.
 Perhaps the best remedy hasn’t been chosen and yet it worked extremely well when first given.
 Before looking at a new remedy her lifestyle and external stress are examined.
 She enjoys her work and her friends and lifestyle and doesn’t feel stressed.
 The only change is her exercise routine.
 She always ran 5km per day which dropped back with her chronic fatigue.
-Once the remedy acted with her raised energy she increased her running to 10km per day and from this point has slipped backward.
+Once the remedy acted, with her raised energy, she increased her running to 10km per day and from this point has slipped backward.
 She is advised to only run 5km per day and within 3 days of this new routine is back to optimal health again.
 Too much exercise is just as depleting as too little.
 A balance must be struck for optimal health.

 A young man has very bad acne and comes for treatment.
 His diet is extremely poor – he eats up to six take away meals per week – sometimes twice a day and skips breakfast.
 He also suffers with chronic headaches and poor sleep.
 The right remedy is given and his sleep improves and skin improves 50%.
 His headaches are less but not gone.
 He is advised to completely change his diet and to only eat take away once per week and eat unprocessed and preferable fresh foods the rest of the time.
 After one month his skin is completely clear and his headaches all gone.
 A remedy can go a long way but every person must eat well for optimal health.
 Food gives us energy but it also takes energy to digest and metabolize.
 Heavily processed food makes us very tired as it takes more energy to process than what it gives in return.
 Fresh natural food is easily digested and provides maximum nutrition as well as maximum energy.